moyeraz/moyeraz/content/articles/2024/11/What First-Time Homebuyers Need to Know About Tucson’s Down Payment Assistance Program/index.md

 ### Additional Resources

-For more details about the program, check out the [City of Tucson’s official page](https://www.tucsonaz.gov/Departments/Housing-and-Community-Development/Advancing-Affordable-Housing/Down-Payment-Assistance-Program){:target="_blank"}.
+For more details about the program, check out the {{< external-link "https://www.tucsonaz.gov/Departments/Housing-and-Community-Development/Advancing-Affordable-Housing/Down-Payment-Assistance-Program" >}}City of Tucson’s official page{{< /external-link >}}.